gadams999/greengrassv2-provisioner/README.md

   --start false
 ```

 This will install the software but will not provision or start the local instance of Greengrass.
-At this point, the image or distro can be completed.
+At this point, the image or distribution can be completed.
 The next set of steps require connectivity to the Internet to complete.

 Next, run the provisioner which will do the following: